John Whelchel: Washington Redskins

-In 1948, George Preston Marshall, the owner and president of the Washington Redskins of the National Football League, became unhappy with the work of Redskins head coach Turk Edwards.
-Despite the team's success in the first half of the decade, they suffered from a lack of continuity at the head coaching position with predecessors Dutch Bergman and Dudley DeGroot resigning amid tensions with leadership.
+In 1948, George Preston Marshall, the owner and president of the Washington Redskins of the National Football League, was unhappy with the work of Redskins head coach Turk Edwards.
+Despite the team's success in the first half of the decade, they suffered from a lack of continuity at the head coaching position as Edwards' predecessors Dutch Bergman and Dudley DeGroot resigned amid tensions with leadership.
 Marshall declared he would pursue a "nationally known coach", but surprised fans when he hired Whelchel instead; Marshall explained he selected Whelchel "out of hundreds of applicants" as he "like[d] his football ability."
+He signed a five-year contract to coach the team.

 Although Whelchel ran the single-wing formation as Navy's head coach, he opted to retain the Redskins' T formation.
 He also kept Edwards' assistants Herman Ball, Frank Walton, and Wilbur Moore on his staff.

 Despite not having coached in six years, Whelchel quickly developed a rapport with players.
 Redskins quarterback Sammy Baugh described Whelchel in Myron Cope's book, The Game that was:

 Marshall thought the admiral would put a lot of discipline in the ball club.
 Well he showed up, and he looked like anything but an admiral.
 He was just a kind of average-looking guy, not very impressive.
 And the funny thing was, he turned out to be a real nice fellow.
 All the player liked him, although he wasn't as up on his football as he should have been.

 Another Washington player, John Koniszewski, recalled his experiences with Whelchel at training camp:

 He's using psychology on us, and I like it.
 Take that first day of camp, for example, when he let us play tough football and left us completely alone.
 We did more work than we would have done with routine stuff.

-Whelchel's Redskins opened the 1949 season with a 38–7 loss to the Chicago Cardinals.
-Spending only seven games with the Redskins, Whelchel was dismissed by Marshall after a game against the Pittsburgh Steelers.
-Before his final game, Whelchel told his players: